-- Preference utilitarianism which claims that the satisfaction of preferences is a better measure of utility than happiness. (for example: Peter Singer) - The capabilities approach, which suggests that providing opportunities for individuals to flourish by utilising human capabilities is the greatest ethical consideration. (for example: Martha Nussbaum) - Virtue ethics, which emphasises good character rather than rules or consequences? (for example, Aristotle) - Existentialist ethics, which emphasizes the importance of freedom. (for example, Jean Paul Sartre, Friedrich Nietzsche.) - Feminist ethics, which may emphasise a distinctively feminine 'ethic of care' that should supplement a masculinist moral reasoning that places emphasis on impartiality and principles?
+• Preference Utilitarianism - is the satisfaction of preferences a better measure of utility than happiness? (for example: Peter Singer)

+- the capabilities approach is providing opportunities for individuals to flourish by utilising human capabilities the greatest ethical consideration? (for example: - virtue ethics is the building of good character more important than rules or consequences? (for example, Aristotle) - existentialist ethics If God is dead, is everything permitted?
+Are we 'condemned to be free' and to act as if all acted in accordance with us? (for example, Jean Paul Sartre, Friedrich Nietzsche.) - Feminist ethics is there a distinctively feminine 'ethic of care' that should supplement masculinist moral reasoning that places emphasis on impartiality and principles?

-Contemporary ethical questions and issues may include:
+Moral theories applied to contemporary ethical issues may include: